rafaelbg27/rafaelbg27.github.io/_posts/2020-10-07-student-performance-in-exams.md

 image: meritocracy.jpg
 ---

-One of the biggest discussions nowadays is about meritocracy and how your own effort leads you to sucess.
+One of the biggest discussions nowadays is about meritocracy and how your own effort leads you to success.
 On the other hand, this raises a deeper and harder discussion on where we start on the journey of life.
 It's really hard to think that someone born in a favela will have the same opportunities as the son of a successful salesman that doesn't have to worry with getting a job and helping his family paying the bills.

 # Dataset

 Bear in mind that this is a small dataset, so we will only do some data exploration and feature engineering.
-My original idea was to use a classification algorithm and train it to predict the student characteristics based on the grades, to show have a wider discussion on machile learning "hidden biases".
+My original idea was to use a classification algorithm and train it to predict the student characteristics based on the grades, to show have a wider discussion on machine learning "hidden biases".

 This data set consists of test results and background information about thousands of students, including:

 * Gender;
 * Race/ethnicity;
 * Parental level of education;
-* Lunch: if the student chose free/reduced luch or the regular to take during the test;
+* Lunch: if the student chose free/reduced lunch or the regular to take during the test;
 * Test preparation;

 It was acquired from [kaggle](https://www.kaggle.com/spscientist/students-performance-in-exams)